 Caramel is made by taking granulated sugar and caramelizing it over very high heat.
 When it’s done, it’ll turn a deep amber color.
 Dulce de leche, on the other hand, is heated slowly using condensed sweetened milk until it turns into a sweet, rich sauce.

 Now that you know what it is, where it’s from, and a little bit about how it’s made, let’s move into a couple of our favorite dulce de leche coffee recipes that you can make in the coziness of your own home.
-Though this coffee might not be good for your waistline, it’s certainly decadent and delicious enough to have on a winter afternoon or when it’s storming outside, and you’re in need of a pick me up that’s sweet and sinful, with caffeine added to boot.
+Though this coffee might not be good for your waistline, it’s certainly decadent and delicious enough to have on a winter afternoon or when it’s storming outside, and you need a pick me up that’s sweet and sinful, with caffeine added to boot.

 So, let’s get started with one of our favorite recipes.